Product Intelligence

 | Warranty | 5 years |

-Source note: The main specifications in this Goal Zero Yeti PRO 4000 review were checked against the official manufacturer page for capacity, AC output, surge output, solar input, weight, expansion, and warranty.
+Source note: The main specifications were checked against the official manufacturer page for capacity, AC output, surge output, solar input, weight, expansion, and warranty.
+View Goal Zero’s official Yeti PRO 4000 specifications.

 Who Should Buy the Goal Zero Yeti PRO 4000?